Pylons/waitress/docs/socket-activation.rst

 -----------------

-While waitress does not support the various implementations of socket activation, e.g. using systemd or launchd, it is prepared to receive pre-bound applications from an init system.
+While waitress does not support the various implementations of socket activation, for example using systemd or launchd, it is prepared to receive pre-bound applications from an init system.

-The following shows a code example starting waitress with three different, pre-bound sockets.
+The following shows a code example starting waitress with three different pre-bound sockets.

 .. code-block:: python